 Your monitor may start recording on its own when it detects an abnormal heartbeat.
 Or you might use a hand-held device to start the monitor when you have symptoms.
 Your doctor will explain which type of monitor you have and what you need to do.

 Your doctor will tell you how often he or she will need to check your monitor.
 The information from your monitor may be sent to your doctor automatically.
 Or you may have to do something to send it.
-It may be sent over a phone line or through the internet.
+It may be sent over a phone line or online.
 You will get instructions from your doctor.
 Your information will stay private and secure.
 You will also have checkups in person.

 You may need to keep a symptom diary while you have the monitor.
 This means that you will write down the times you have symptoms and what you were doing when they started.
 Your doctor will let you know how to do this.
 He or she can then look at your heart monitor records to see if your heart rhythms changed when you had symptoms.